minershive/hiveon-kb/faq/general/support.md

 title: Support services
 parent_category: FAQ
 category: General
+meta description: Multilingual Hive support team is ready to help you at any time - we are in touch 24/7.
 ---

 Hive takes care of its users, and that’s why we’ve created so many support channels.
 Check them out!